 The Role of Social Media Marketing amid the Coronavirus Pandemic.

 There are clever ways for your businesses to stay ahead during the Coronavirus pandemic.
-Click To TweetResearch shows that people who use social media actively by sending messages, leaving comments or talking in group chats, for example, report being happier than those who simply scroll through their feeds, absorbing news stories and viral videos.
+Click To TweetResearch shows that people who use social media actively by sending messages, leaving comments or talking in group chats, for example, report being happier than those who scroll through their feeds, absorbing news stories and viral videos.

 But, by using social media, you can also fall into one of many traps that can easily crash your business.
 Let’s discuss the dos and don’ts of social media during the Coronavirus pandemic.